SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

   - Footer and header must be fully responsive and accessible on all devices
   - Main menu and landing page buttons must never overflow viewport on any device
   - MUI modal backdrops (Drawer, Dialog, etc.) must have a subtle blur (1.5px) for focus effect
+  - **Header must remain sticky at the top of the viewport at all times.**
+    - No ancestor of the AppBar (including #root) may have `overflow-x: hidden` or `overflow: hidden`—these must only be set on `html` and `body` to preserve sticky/fixed positioning.
+  - **Back button requirements:**
+    - About, Privacy, Terms, and Contact pages must display a native MUI IconButton (ArrowBackIcon) above the page heading, not in the header.
+    - The back button must be icon-only (no text), accessible, and use React Router's navigation (navigate(-1)).
+    - The back button must be styled using only native MUI props and be visually consistent with Material Design best practices.
+    - The back button must not appear on other pages or in the header.
 - **Structure:**
   - Each main tool (Random Team Generator, Points Counter, etc.) is a separate feature/project
   - Landing page (main) lists all tools as primary navigation/entry points